Applied Buddhist Studies

 Buddhist Art as Visual Communication

 The aim of this subject is to teach the knowledge and interpretative skills necessary to fully engage with Buddhist material culture.
-It will start with a brief assessment of Buddhist visual culture, before presenting the evolution of the image of the historical Buddha Sakyamuni, including aniconic and synoptic representations.
-Students will also analyse the characteristics and distinguishing qualities of diverse buddhas and bodhisattvas, symbols, the generation of merit through commissions, the visualisation of a deity, and the power of inscribed dharani and ‘seed’ syllables.
+Students will also analyse the image of the historical Buddha Sakyamuni, characteristics and distinguishing qualities of diverse buddhas and bodhisattvas, symbols, the generation of merit through commissions, the visualisation of a deity, and the power of inscribed dharani and ‘seed’ syllables.

 Naturalisation of Buddhism in China and Beyond

 This subject offers an advanced introduction to the history, doctrines, beliefs and practices of Buddhism in China.
-China is selected because of the successful sinicisation process that includes the transformation of various Buddhist traditions and their interaction with indigenous philosophy, culture and religious practices from the turn of the Common Era to the present.
-Students will also explore how this naturalised form of Buddhism continues to transform and is assimilated by other cultures.
+China is selected because of the successful sinicisation process that includes the transformation of various Buddhist traditions, their interaction with indigenous philosophy, culture and religious practices from the turn of the Common Era to the present and continued assimilated by other cultures.

 South Asian Buddhism